Child and Youth

 * Pact has certification to provide support via Oranga Tamariki funding in all regions.
 Often these services start quickly and can be fluid as people move from one service to another (eg community support to residential or vice versa).

 Our youth community support workers get to know young people recovering from mental illness or with an intellectual disability in their own home/community and support them to achieve their goals.

-We have supported accommodation in Dunedin and Invercargill for young people who can benefit from 24/7 staff support in a Pact home with other flatmates.
+We have supported accommodation in Invercargill for young people who can benefit from 24/7 staff support in a Pact home with other flatmates.
 Youth can work on goals, gain independence and improve their health.